 We have several options to help depending on the patient's age.
 We offer sucrose, cold spray, buzzy, distractions, and Child Life Specialists for assistance.
 Please see our section on pain management.

 No, we do not offer sedation or restraints.
-Staff members in the outpatient lab are trained to hold and distract, but if safety becomes an issue (either for the patient, parent, or staff) the blood draw will be discontinued.
+Staff members in the outpatient lab are trained to safely secure the patient and distract, but if safety becomes an issue (either for the patient, parent, or staff) the blood draw will be discontinued.

 When your child's test results become available, the ordering physician will be notified and he or she should contact you.
 Results do not come to the lab.
 Some lab tests may take longer to perform than others.
 Please consult with your physician on how quickly you should expect to receive your results.